 Discovery of User, Groups, & Devices

-SCCM can discover the resources from the network (Active Directory or Azure Active AD or Network discovery) and install clients on those devices.
-For Intune, you don’t have to do this type of configuration.
+SCCM can discover the resources from the network (Active Directory, Azure Active AD, or Network Discovery) and install clients on those devices.
+However, you don’t have to configure this for Intune.

-Intune is tightly integrated with Azure Active Directory and Intune blade will have all the Device, User, and Group resources available for you to use without doing any discovery configurations.
+Intune is tightly integrated with Azure Active Directory, and the Intune blade will have all the Device, User, and Group resources available for you to use without making any discovery configurations.

-NOTE! – Microsoft Intune Setup steps explained in Microsoft Docs.
+NOTE! – Microsoft Intune Setup steps are explained in HTMD Intune Free Training.

 Client Installation & Upgrade